Skip to main content

 Integration Architecture#

-Data is passed between Microsoft Teams and Cortex XSOAR through the bot that you will configure in Microsoft Teams.
+Data is exchanged between Microsoft Teams and Cortex XSOAR/XSIAM through a bot that you configure in Teams.
 A webhook (that you will configure) receives the data from Teams and passes it to the messaging endpoint.
-The web server on which the integration runs in Cortex XSOAR listens to the messaging endpoint and processes the data from Teams.
-You can use an engine for communication between Teams and the Cortex XSOAR server.
-In order to mirror messages from Teams to Cortex XSOAR, the bot must be mentioned, using the @ symbol, in the message.
+The web server on which the integration runs in Cortex XSOAR/XSIAM listens to the messaging endpoint and processes the data from Teams.
+You can use an engine for communication between Teams and the Cortex XSOAR/XSIAM tenant.
+To mirror messages from Teams into Cortex XSOAR, the bot must be explicitly mentioned in the message using the '@' symbol.
+The web server for the integration runs within a long-running Docker container.
+Cortex XSOAR/XSIAM maps the Docker port to which the server listens, to the host port (to which Teams posts messages).
+For more information, see long-running integrations documentation and Docker documentation.

 Protocol Diagram#